 Life is movement and our bodies were meant to be in motion.
 When thought in that context, it shouldn’t be surprising that staying active can help reduce the risk of dozens of diseases and health issues.
 The Centers for Disease Control and Prevention want people to know that “the health benefits of physical activity far outweigh the risks of getting hurt.”

 The main idea with injury prevention and exercise is to remember to not add on too much all at once.
-Whether you are walking, running, cycling, or lifting weights, you can’t expect see improvement overnight.
+Whether you are walking, running, cycling, or lifting weights, you can’t expect to see an improvement overnight.
 The general rule of thumb to building muscle or endurance without hurting yourself to increase slowly and steadily.
-The F.I.T.T. principle for exercise prescription is a good place to start: Frequency, Intensity, Time and Type.
+The F.I.T.T. principle for exercise prescription is a good place to start: Frequency, Intensity, Time, and Type.
 You won’t want to change all four categories at once.

 Beginning an exercise program can seem like a daunting task if you haven’t ever tried before.
-There is nothing wrong with starting small, in fact that’s exactly what I would recommend if your exercise experience is minimal.
+There is nothing wrong with starting small, in fact, that’s exactly what I would recommend if your exercise experience is minimal.
 Start with taking a few brisk walks throughout the week, opting for the stairs when possible, offer your seat on the train to someone else, stand up frequently at work and move around.
 These small changes can start to make a big impact.
 When you are ready, try to find some time to dedicate to physical activity.
-If you are unsure of where to begin consult with a personal trainer or exercise professional.
+If you are unsure of where to begin consulting with a personal trainer or exercise professional.
 Try to find something that you actually enjoy doing.
 If you are going to dread it each week, it will definitely not become part of your weekly routine which would be the ultimate goal: 150 minutes per week of moderate-intensity physical activity.